Reon-02/VSDSquadron-mini-internship/README.md

 - Start the machine
 ## Task 1: Write and complile a c program
 - open a terminal
-- Install LeadPad,a simple text editor by running the following command
+- Install LeadPad,a simple text editor by running the following command<br>
   $ sudo apt-get install leafpad